Baladi cheese: About

 Baladi has the same size and shape as Syrian cheese with markings from the draining basket or hoop which leave a design patterned on its outer surface.
 It is slightly higher in fat than Syrian and its texture is softer, creamier and less chewy.
+It is also rindless.

 Name

 Baladi is made using milk from baladi goats.
 The word baladi means "village" or "country".
-Baladi is also called the "cheese of the mountains" since it is made among high mountains by shepherds in Lebanon.
+Baladi is also called the "cheese of the mountains" or "mountain cheese" since it is made among high mountains by shepherds in Lebanon.